Al-Zarqali

-Early life
+Life

 Al-Zarqālī, of Arab origin, was born in a village near the outskirts of Toledo, the then capital of the newly established Taifa of Toledo.
 He started work after 1048 under Said al-Andalusi for the Emir Al-Mamun of Toledo and also under Al-Mu'tamid of the Taifa of Seville.
 Assuming a leading position under Said, Al-Zarqālī conducted solar observations for 25 years from 1050.

 He was trained as a metalsmith and due to his skills he was nicknamed Al-Nekkach "the engraver of metals".
 His Latinized name, 'Arzachel' is formed from the Arabic al-Zarqali al-Naqqash, meaning 'the engraver'.

 He was particularly talented in geometry and astronomy.
 He is known to have taught and visited Córdoba on various occasions, and his extensive experience and knowledge eventually made him the foremost astronomer of his time.
 Al-Zarqālī was also an inventor, and his works helped to put Toledo on the intellectual center of Al-Andalus.
 He is also referred to in the works of Chaucer, as 'Arsechieles'.

 In the year 1085, Toledo was taken by the Christian king of Castile Alfonso VI.
-Al-Zarqālī and his colleagues, such as Al‐Waqqashi (1017–1095) had to flee.
+Al-Zarqālī and his colleagues, such as Al-Waqqashi (1017–1095) had to flee.
 It is unknown whether the aged Al-Zarqālī fled to Cordoba or died in a Moorish refugee camp.

-His works influenced Ibn Bajjah (Avempace), Ibn Tufail (Abubacer), Ibn Rushd (Averroës), Ibn al-Kammad, Ibn al‐Haim al‐Ishbili and Nur ad-Din al-Betrugi (Alpetragius).
+His works influenced Ibn Bajjah (Avempace), Ibn Tufail (Abubacer), Ibn Rushd (Averroës), Ibn al-Kammad, Ibn al-Haim al-Ishbili and Nur ad-Din al-Betrugi (Alpetragius).

 In the 12th century, Gerard of Cremona translated al-Zarqali's works into Latin.
 He referred to Al-Zarqali as an astronomer and magician. wrote a book in the 15th century on the advantages of the Sahifah al-Zarqalia.
 In 1530, the German scholar Jacob Ziegler wrote a commentary on one of al-Zarqali's works.
 In his "De Revolutionibus Orbium Coelestium", in the year 1530, Nicolaus Copernicus quotes the works of al-Zarqali and Al-Battani.